Arcadia-Science/2025-epistasis-dl-quantgen/README.md

 To generate simulated data and fit all models, first install and activate the conda environment as described above and then run this command: `bash run_snakemake_pipeline.sh`.

-This script will execute all snakemake pipelines sequentially, allowing for parallelizaiton within snakemake workflow if the ```--cores``` parameter is set to more than 1.
-In principle if hardware allows, these pipeline can be run in parallel by the user with a modified pipeline script.
+This script will execute all snakemake pipelines sequentially, allowing for parallelization within snakemake workflow if the ```--cores``` parameter is set to more than 1.
+In principle if hardware allows, these pipelines can be run in parallel by the user with a modified pipeline script.

 ### Workflow description